MicrosoftDocs/Managed-Desktop/managed-desktop/overview/service-changes-communication.md

 **To set up notification preferences for each communication channel:**

-1. In Microsoft Endpoint Manager, add yourself as an admin contact for Microsoft Managed Desktop.
+1. In the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431), add yourself as an admin contact for Microsoft Managed Desktop.
 1. In the [Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=2024339), navigate to **Health > Message center**, and [setup your preferences](/microsoft-365/admin/manage/message-center?preserve-view=true&view=o365-worldwide#preferences) for notifications about new messages.
 1. In the [Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=2024339), navigate to **Health > Service health**.
 Then, select **Customize** to turn on/off the **Send me email notifications about service health** option.